 The Highlands School Board authorizes student possession of cell phones and other personal electronic devices, such as calculators, laptop computers, handheld computers, cameras, mobile phones, tablets or any other devices designed to communicate, create or store information.
 While the district does not prohibit bringing these devices to school, the district does not recommend it.
 Students assume all risks of damage, theft, loss or misuse of such devices.
 Students may only be permitted to utilize such devices in the classroom with the consent of the teacher.
-Otherwise, the cell phone should be off and must be kept in a book bag.
+The cell phone should be off and away during school hours.